 Managing Generations and Conflict in the Workplace

 I was in Florida last week testing out a pilot training program on managing generations and conflict in the workplace.
 It was the first time I really combined these two topics into a training session.
-It's a lot of material to cover, obviously, and it was a challenge to do it all, even with a four-hour time block to work with.
-But it's a nice combination.
+It’s a lot of material to cover, obviously, and it was a challenge to do it all, even with a four-hour time block to work with.
+But it’s a nice combination.
 The level of awareness of generational differences has increased over the last few years since I started writing and speaking about the topic.
-I think people are on to the hype, and they ask better questions about what these differences really mean and how we deal with them in the workplace.
+I think people are on to the hype, and they ask better questions about what these differences really mean and how easy when we are opening a space and also how we deal with them in the workplace.

 And the conflict piece fits in very well.
 The core of my conflict resolution training is always about working through the parts in conflict conversations where we get stuck.
 This means slowing the conversations down and opening them up.
 This is perfect for generation-based conflict, because they are based in value differences and often very different views of “what is.”
 Until you deal with that piece of it, you often go in circles trying to solve problems that have not been correctly defined or based on shared understanding.